imua-xyz/imuachain/CONTRIBUTING.md

 ### Pull Merge Procedure

-1. Ensure pull branch is rebased on `development`.
+1. Ensure pull branch is rebased on `develop`.
 2. Run `make test` to ensure that all tests pass.
 3. Squash merge pull request.

 ### Release Procedure

-1. Start on `development`.
+1. Start on `develop`.
 2. Create the release candidate branch `rc/v*` (going forward known as `RC`) and ensure it's protected against pushing from anyone except the release manager/coordinator.
    No PRs targeting this branch should be merged unless exceptional circumstances arise.